EffortlessMetrics/.github/profile/README.md

 Code is cheap.
 Trusted change is not.

 AI agents write code fast.
 The bottleneck is knowing whether to merge it.
 PR count goes up.
 Confidence doesn't.
-The tooling, the CI systems, the review infrastructure are all built for a developer writing code in an editor.
+The CI systems and review infrastructure are built for a developer writing code in an editor.
 Developers already moved past that.

 We build the infrastructure between code generation and trusted merge.
 Deterministic checks.
 Structured evidence at every stage.
 CI-native gates that tell you what actually passed before a human opens the PR.